How to reduce laptop overheating in Linux

 Tools to optimize Linux thermal performance

-You can reduce the temperature of your device by installing some applications on your Linux PC.
+You can reduce the temperature of your device by installing some applications on your Linux device.
 Many applications have different objectives, such as controlling the processing speed or manipulating the fan speed to reduce heat.
 Depending on your needs, you can install one or more packages.

 TLP